GSA/search.digitalgov.gov/drafts/2017-09-21-searchgov-blog.md

 _Non-CMS Customers:_

 We encourage you to explore how you can compile a list of your site URLs, and to begin thinking about cleaning up your page titles and descriptions.
-You do not need to send us any information yet, but you may be interested to check out our webinar [Structuring Your Site for Better SEO](https://search.digitalgov.gov/manual/training.html) that will give you tips on what sorts of things to be on the watch for.
+You do not need to send us any information yet.
+You may want to check out our webinar [Structuring Your Site for Better SEO](https://search.digitalgov.gov/manual/training.html) that will give you tips on what sorts of things to be on the watch for.

 Do you have questions?
 Join us for an open Q&A session on: